chainx-org/ChainX/scripts/README.md

 - Can not handle the type generated from marcos due to the limination of ctags.
 - Can not handle the unknown type that does not reported on JS side.
+- Can not handle the type defined in the imported libraries.

 ### Run